The young NL4196, PA2112 a short-wave listener.

 Cloned 23 cm Transverter

-Because of different circumstances I changed my QTH a couple of times.
-Voorburg, Berkel & Rodenrijs, Muntendam, Emmen.
-I always had my Radio-Shack and from some I kept pictures.
+I changed my QTH a couple of times.
+Voorburg, Berkel & Rodenrijs, Muntendam, Emmen and always had my radio stuff with me.
+Here are some pictures of my radio shack.

-For VHF (2 Meter) I was able to buy a TS-9000.
-I had many years of pleasure with this gear.
-But.. also in the mean time building UHF (70 Cm) and even SHF (23 Cm) equipment, had my first Aurora and Sporadic E excitements and started to build Equipment for Packet Radio (Nodes and BBS).
-I ended up as being the builder of the Local 2 Meter Repeater PI3ZOD in Emmen.
+For VHF (2 Meter) I bought a TS-9000.
+I had many years of pleasure with this rig.
+In the mean time i started building equipment for UHF (70 Cm) and even SHF (23 Cm), had my first Aurora and Sporadic E excitements and started to make equipment for Packet Radio (Nodes and BBS).
+In 1997 I built the local 2 meter repeater PI3ZOD in Emmen.

 To suit the need in being a mobile Ham operator I had a variety of portable gadgets.